 Departing the lake, the trail splits into a number of fragmented trails.
 This route takes a right at 3.1 miles, a left at 3.15 miles, and crosses a grassy, pine-filled flat before venturing straight through a 4-way trail intersection at 3.25 miles for the most direct route back to the main trail.

 Reaching the outbound trail at 3.3 miles, the hike turns left, retracing its steps through the rolling forest northeast toward the trailhead.
-The trail traces the Chattahoochee River, hiking upstream and trekking across the Jones Bridge Park boat launch before reaching the trailhead at 4.6 miles, completing the adventure.
+The trail traces the Chattahoochee River, hiking upstream and trekking across the park’s boat launch before reaching the trailhead at 4.6 miles, completing the adventure.

 More metro-Atlanta adventures on the Chattahoochee River

 Crossed Jones Bridge Park off your bucket list, and looking for some more metro-area adventures on the ‘Hooch?
 Check out our top ten favorite hikes on the Chattahoochee River to explore rocky, view-packed bluffs, a grove of bamboo on the river’s banks, Civil War-era mill ruins, and a tumbling spillway waterfall.

 This map is not a substitute for official trail maps or topographic maps.